Left arrow

 Paperwork

 If the motorcycle or scooter has no documents, regardless of what story the seller offers, it's best to walk away.
-The V5C document has a lot of information to help you establish if the bike is genuine.
+The V5C document has a lot of information to help you establish if the bike is genuine, and will make organising the road tax when changing ownership a lot easier.
 Check that the frame number and engine numbers match that of the V5C, you can also double check the owner's name and address and see how many previous owners the motorcycle/scooter has had.

 If the bike is over three years old it will require an MOT certificate.
 You can use this certificate to double check the mileage and it's also very useful to see if there were any ‘advisories’ from the testing centre.
 This can indicate potential problems or areas that need fixing/rectification.